BerkeAltiparmak/SigmaZero/README.md

 # SigmaZero
-A chess engine better than AlphaZero

-hello atak
-batak
-satak
+A chess engine that calculates the best moves using minimax algorithm improved with alpha-beta pruning.